WELCOME TO THE NORTH TAHOE FIRE PROTECTION DISTRICT

 MBFPD, together serving the citizens of the west shore.

-The North Tahoe Fire Protection District
+The North Tahoe Fire Protection District would like

-that you find the site a reflection of our organization’s and community values.
+hope you find the site a reflection of our organization’s and community values.

 It is our goal to readily provide the